 In a word: interaction.

-Every tour is unique and much of its uniqueness stems from the tour attendees' characteristics.
+Every tour is unique and much of its uniqueness stems from the tour attendees’ characteristics.
 Even tours that are intended for one distinctive purpose will have differences and variations when the tour is conducted.
-A well-informed, well-trained tour guide has one major advantage that can't be built into an app.
+A well-informed, well-trained tour guide has one major advantage that can’t be built into an app.
 An expert guide can think on his or her feet.
-Factory professional guides handle the attendees' questions about product, process, financial information with ease and completeness.
+Factory professional guides handle the attendees’ questions about product, process, and financial information with ease and completeness.

 Sometimes, interaction comes in the form of anecdotes or personal stories.
 A human tour guide can sense the “personality” of a tour group and adjust accordingly.
 Additionally, a tour guide can provide timely, up-to-date information.
 In many factories and other industrial facilities, changes happen quickly, and often, frequently.
 By briefing your tour guides before the tour, you help keep them current.
 “Updates” are made whenever necessary.
 This is a key difference between guided vs self-guided tours.

 Keep the Environment in Mind During a Tour